And getting orders to customers is what is described as fulfillment, it’s everything that happens after the customer clicks “Buy”

 Why it matters: Low turnover means cash is tied up in unsold stock.

-Key takeaway: Tracking KPIs isn’t about having a dashboard full of numbers — it’s about knowing the few that show whether your fulfillment is fast, accurate, and profitable.
+Tracking KPIs is about knowing whether your fulfillment is fast, accurate, and profitable.

-Common Fulfillment Challenges & How to Solve Them
+Common Fulfillment Challenges & How to Tackle Them

 1. Late Deliveries

-The problem: Delays caused by poor route planning, overbooking riders, or external factors like traffic and weather.
+The problem: Delays caused by poor planning, overbooking couriers, or external factors like traffic and weather.

 The problem: Poor packaging, rough handling by couriers, or exposure to weather.

-The problem: Selling products you don’t have in stock leads to refunds, angry customers, and lost future sales.
+The problem: Selling products you don’t have in stock leads to refunds and angry customers.

 The problem: Customers left in the dark about their order status.